Proportional cake-cutting: Randomized versions

-The algorithm guarantees that, with probability O(1a^{2}), each partner receives at least half of one of his candidate pieces, which implies (if the values are additive) a value of at least 1/2an.
+The algorithm guarantees that, with probability O(1a^{2}), each partner receives at least half of one of his candidate pieces, which implies (if the values are additive) a value of at least $\frac{1}{2an}$.
 There are O(n) candidate pieces and O(n) additional divisions in step #5, each of which takes O(1) time.
 Hence the total run-time of the algorithm is O(n).

 The main challenge in this scheme is selecting the final pieces in step #4.
 For details, see Edmonds–Pruhs protocol.

 Hardness results

 The hardness results are stated in terms of the Robertson–Webb query model, i.e., they relate to procedures asking the agents two types of queries: "Evaluate" and "Mark".

-Every deterministic proportional division procedure for n≥3 partners must use at least n queries, even if all valuations are identical.
+Every deterministic proportional division procedure for $n \ge 3$ partners must use at least n queries, even if all valuations are identical.

 Moreover, every deterministic or randomized proportional division procedure assigning each person a contiguous piece must use Ω(n log n) actions.

 Moreover, every deterministic proportional division procedure must use Ω(n log n) queries, even if the procedure is allowed to assign to each partner a piece that is a union of intervals, and even if the procedure is allowed to only guarantee approximate fairness.
 The proof is based on lower bounding the complexity to find, for a single player, a piece of cake that is both rich in value, and thin in width.

 These hardness results imply that recursive halving is the fastest possible algorithm for achieving full proportionality with contiguous pieces, and it is the fastest possible deterministic algorithm for achieving even partial proportionality and even with disconnected pieces.
 The only case in which it can be improved is with randomized algorithms guaranteeing partial proportionality with disconnected pieces.

 If the players are able to cut with only finite precision, then the Ω(n log n) lower bound also includes randomized protocols.

 The following table summarizes the known results: